 On June 8th, 2011, a press release announced that a new ZZ Top song called "Flyin' High" would debut in space, as astronaut Michael Fossum was given the tune to listen to on his trip to the International Space Station.
 Billy Gibbons revealed in an interview in August, 2011 that a new album was in the works with a release date set for September, 2012.

 In June, 2013, the band released a ten disc boxed set of their first ten albums entitled "Tejas".
 The following Spring they announced plans for a five week, 2014 Summer tour with guitar legend, Jeff Beck.
 Two weeks of that tour had to be canceled after bassist Dusty Hill fell on the band's bus and injured his hip.
-2015 saw the band back on the road with dates scattered throughout the United States and Canada, as well as the announcement of Billy Gibbons first solo album, "Perfectamundo, slated for an October release and supported by Gibbons' solo tour.
+2015 saw the band back on the road with dates scattered throughout the United States and Canada, as well as the announcement of Billy Gibbons' first solo album, "Perfectamundo", slated for an October release and supported by Gibbons' solo tour.

 Whether it was by design or chance, they are doomed to be the last entry of every music encyclopedia.